BuvinJT/distbuilder/docs/HighLevel.md

 #### productName, description

-The name and description for the product on the whole, or a sub component withn it (based upon the context of how the factory object is used).
+The name and description for the product on the whole, or a sub component within it (based upon the context of how the factory object is used).
 Such will appear as "brandings" upon a [Stand Alone Executable](LowLevel.md#stand-alone-executables) and/or as labels/details within [Installer](LowLevel.md#installers) menus.